The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Roval Rapide CL, CLX, C38

-The Rapide wheelsets are optimized for aerodynamics, weight, and stiffness.
-The Rapide wheelsets feature carbon fiber rims engineered for low drag and high stability in crosswinds.
+The Roval Rapide wheelsets are optimized for aerodynamics, weight, and stiffness, featuring carbon fiber rims engineered for low drag and high crosswind stability.

-The rims have a wide profile, which allows for lower tire pressure and improved traction while also increasing the air volume within the tire, resulting in a smoother ride.
+The rims have a wide profile, allowing for lower tire pressure and improved traction while increasing the air volume within the tire, resulting in a smoother ride.

-The Rapide wheelsets come in various models, including the CLX, CL, and C models, with each model having a different rim depth and weight and different hub and spoke configurations.
+The Roval Rapide wheelsets come in various models, including the CLX, CL, and C models.
+Each model has a different rim depth and weight and hub and spoke configurations.
 The higher-end models are typically lighter and more aerodynamic, while the more affordable models offer a good balance between performance and value.

 Roval Alpinist CLX, CL, C38